Here in the States, we call them fish sandwiches or fish burgers.

-A great benefit of homemade fish burgers is, you choose the oil used for making them.
-Fish does not have to be deep fried to be delicious.
+One great benefit of homemade fish sandwiches is, you choose the oil used to make them.
+Fish does not have to be deep-fried to be delicious.

-Deep fried fish is not common in Norway, on the other hand, poached fish is our alternative - tasty and lean. yum!
-However, we do saute some fish in butter, especially trout, mackerel, sild and sometimes salmon fillets.
+Deep-fried fish is not common in Norway, poached fish is our alternative - tasty and lean.
+Yum!
+However, we do saute some fish in butter, especially trout, mackerel, cod, flounder, and sometimes salmon fillets.

 In the mood for a fish sandwich?
-Load up a bun with a fish pattie and all the condiments you like.
+Load up a bun with a fish pattie crispy lettuce, tomato slices, and all the condiments you desire.
 Bingo!
 You have a Fish Sandwich!
 Enjoy!

-Place cooked fish patties on a cookie sheet, stick them in the freezer until frozen.
-Store them in a container in your freezer.
-They will be easy to remove from the container without sticking together.
+Place the fish patties on a cookie sheet and place them in the freezer.
+When they are frozen stick them in a freezer bag and keep them for later use.
+They will be easy to remove without sticking together.

-I was a little heavy-handed with the butter when I made these fiskekaker, but if you want to get rid of extra butter/oil place the patties on a few sheets of paper towels when they are done cooking to absorb excess oil.
+I was a little heavy-handed with the butter when I made these fish patties.
+If you want to get rid of the extra butter/oil place the patties on a few sheets of paper towels when they are done cooking to absorb any excess oil.

 1 tablespoon flour